markimus-maximus/Hangman_solution/README.md

 Ask letter firstly asks for input from the user and accordingly carries out checks such as is the input a single letter, is the input a letter (as opposed to other characters), is the letter in the word.
 If the letter is in the word it sends the letter to the check_letter function which then iteratively checks through each position in the word and confirms if there is a match with the letter.
 If there is, the find function stops (only find one match in a list), so the start index of the find function needs to be started again at matched index +1.

-The play_game method codes the logic of the game, how many lives are left and how many unique letters are left to be guessed.
+The play_game method codes the logic of the game, how many lives are left remaining for the player and how many unique letters are left to be guessed in the word.
+If the former or latter reach 0 then the game is lost or won, respectively.

 Throughout the game there are different messages depending on the inputted letter, and this helps to inform the player about the status of the game.